chat icon

 The monthly fees can increase the costs of a femtocell or microcell network rapidly.
 Small cell raises some other concerns as well.

-• Clutter.
-Using small cell networks while preserving the aesthetics of a community can be a challenge.
-A random or pervasive clutter of small cell antennae can create confusion and bring down property values.
+• Clutter – Using small cell networks while preserving the aesthetics of a community can be a challenge.
+A random or pervasive clutter of small cell antennas can create confusion and bring down property values.
 A lot depends on the design acumen of your installer.

-• Safety.
-Concerns have been raised in some quarters about the kinds of radio frequency exposure that small cell networks involve and whether this could be a health concern.
-That conversation is ongoing, but companies dealing in small cell are happy to reassure their customers that they’re operating well within current FCC safety limits.
+• Safety – Concerns have been raised in some quarters about the kinds of radio frequency exposure that small cell networks involve and whether this could be a health concern.
+That conversation is ongoing, but companies dealing in small cell continue to reassure their customers that they’re operating well within current FCC safety limits.

 Ultimately, the situation in which you’d most need to resort to a small cell network is when there’s simply no mobile signal in your area for a signal repeater to amplify.
 Short of that, signal repeaters are generally an equally effective and more cost-friendly way to go.